-The enc (encryption method) header parameter identifies the block encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
-This algorithm MUST be an Authenticated Encryption algorithm with a specified key length.
-The algorithm specified by the enc value MUST be supported by the implementation or the JWE MUST be rejected. enc values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
+The enc (encryption method) header parameter identifies the content encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
+This algorithm MUST be an AEAD algorithm with a specified key length.
+The recipient MUST reject the JWE if the enc value does not represent a supported algorithm. enc values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
 The enc value is a case sensitive string containing a StringOrURI value.
 Use of this header parameter is REQUIRED.
 This header parameter MUST be understood by implementations.